 Most women with PCOS I work with always complain that within 1 – 2 hours of eating they start feeling hungry again.
-This is generally a sign of insulin resistance.
-So having a repertoire of go to snacks that will improve your insulin resistance, inflammation and overall health will definitely help you get in control of your PCOS.
+This is generally a sign of insulin resistance, importantly, insulin resistance is one of the major root causes of PCOS.
+This is why in my blueprint program I actually teach women how to eat blood sugar-balancing meals that keep them full for 4 – 5 hours.
+However, we still need to have a repertoire of go-to snacks that will definitely help you get in control of your PCOS and in addition also help reduce cravings.

 - Chose foods with a Lower glycemic such as whole grains this will help keep your sugar and insulin from spiking.